walterhiggins/WMPJS/book-outline.md

 The values `true` and `false` are both *boolean* values.
 A boolean type can only ever have the values `true` or `false`.
 Boolean values are really important in programming because as we'll learn later, they are the values the computer uses when making decisions.
 When deciding what to do, the computer uses only these two values - there's no gray area or 'maybe' when it comes to boolean logic.

 The result of the expression `typeof "5"` might surprise you.
-Even though 5 is a number, because it is inside quote characters, Javascript thinks of it as a string.
-Everything inside of quote characters is considered a string in Javascript - even if there is a number inside the quotes.
+Even though 5 is a number, because it is inside quote characters, JavaScript thinks of it as a string.
+Everything inside of quote characters is considered a string - even if there is a number inside the quotes.

 The 'console' variable is one of the built-in variables in ScriptCraft and its type is 'object' - We'll talk about objects later.
 The `typeof Herobrine` returns `undefined` because there is no variable or value called 'Herobrine' in the system.
 We can safely use the `typeof` operator to test for the existence of variables in the system.
 If the variable doesn't exist then `typeof` will return `false`.
 If we were to try to access the undefined 'Herobrine' variable we'd get a *ReferenceError* exception.
 Try it to see for yourself: